Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_agents.rst

 #. **Identifiers**:

-    All agent classes should have a ``identifier`` attribute, a unique kebab-case string, for when they are added to the base ``AbstractAgent`` registry.
+    All agent classes should have an ``identifier`` attribute, a unique kebab-case string, for when they are added to the base ``AbstractAgent`` registry.
 This is then specified in your configuration YAML, and used by PrimAITE to generate the correct Agent.

 Changes to YAML file
 ====================